Home educating as a neurodivergent adult comes with its own challenges, and overthinking it spirals...

 The audacity of this presumption was frustrating.
 I often...

-A persistent myth is that home-educated children lack social opportunities.
-It’s a tired misconception that resurfaces time and again, eliciting collective eye-rolls from those familiar with the reality.
+A persistent myth is that home educated children lack social opportunities.
+It’s a tired misconception that resurfaces time and again, eliciting collective eye rolls from those familiar with the reality.
 The truth?
-Socialisation isn’t about the quantity of interactions—it’s about their quality and diversity .
+Socialisation isn’t about the quantity of interactions, it’s about their quality and diversity .

 School settings promote forced associations rather than genuine...

-Considering home education?
-If you’re seriously thinking about it, chances are you already feel it could be the right path for your family.
-And here’s a little secret: you’re already home educating.
+Should I homeschool my child?
+Is home education a good idea?
+If you're seriously thinking about it, chances are you already sense it could be the right path for your family.
+And here’s something reassuring: in many ways, you’re already home educating.